SciSharp/TensorFlow.NET/README.md

 SciSharp's philosophy allows a large number of machine learning code written in Python to be quickly migrated to .NET, enabling .NET developers to use cutting edge machine learning models and access a vast number of TensorFlow resources which would not be possible without this project.

-In comparison to other projects, like for instance [TensorFlowSharp](https://www.nuget.org/packages/TensorFlowSharp/) which only provide TensorFlow's low-level C++ API and can only run models that were built using Python, Tensorflow.NET also implements TensorFlow's high level API where all the magic happens.
-This computation graph building layer is still under active development.
-Once it is completely implemented you can build new Machine Learning models in C# or F#.
+In comparison to other projects, like for instance [TensorFlowSharp](https://www.nuget.org/packages/TensorFlowSharp/) which only provide TensorFlow's low-level C++ API and can only run models that were built using Python, Tensorflow.NET makes it possible to build the pipeline of training and inference with pure C# and F#.
+Besides, Tensorflow.NET provides binding of Tensorflow.Keras to make it easy to transfer your code from python to .NET.

+[ML.NET](https://github.com/dotnet/machinelearning) also support using tensorflow as backend to train and infer your model, which provides better integration with .NET.

 Go through the online docs [TensorFlow for .NET](https://scisharp.github.io/tensorflow-net-docs) before you get started with Machine Learning in .NET.